LasseKofoed/dvi-bridge-standalone/README.md

 # dvi-bridge-standalone
 Python bridge for DVI heatpump to run on RPi connected via USB

+# setup of the RPi to execute the bridge.py
+1. Install a Raspberry Pi OS Lite (64-bit) with the Raspberry Pi Imager application.
+2. Enable SSH if you wish to be able to remotely manage the RPi
+3. update the machine and install minimalmodbus package

 ## Auto-start with systemd
 Copy the service file:
 ```bash